 Huntland School Art Program, Child Development Center, Park

 City Volunteer Fire Department, Junior House, South Lincoln

-Ball Teams, Toys for Tots, and many more.
+Ball Teams, Toys for Tots, Hands of Mercy, Clothe Our Kids, and many more.

 Check for current updates by "liking" our FaceBook Page "Elk Valley Crafters Association"